-Most masters programs (MOT) are about 3 years and students can tack on another year or so to get their doctorate (OTD).
-For those who know that they want to become an OT, there are 5 year combined bachelors and masters degree programs out there.
+Most master’s programs (MOT) are about three years and students can tack on another year or so to get their doctorate (OTD).
+For those who know that they want to become an OT, there are five-year combined bachelor’s and master’s degree programs out there.

-But the cost to get a masters or doctorate in occupational therapy is getting more and more expensive as tuition rises.
+But the cost to get a master’s or doctorate in occupational therapy is getting increasingly expensive as tuition rises.

 Look, we all know that figuring out the best strategy to pay back student debt is not the easiest thing in the world.
-It’s almost like the industry’s goal is confusion rather than get paid back.
+It’s almost like the industry’s goal is confusion rather than loan payoff.

-The payment plans are hard to understand, borrowers get different information depending on which customer service rep they talk to, and there are companies out there preying on student loan borrowers with expensive services that don’t fix the problem and in some cases make it worse.
+The payment plans are hard to understand and borrowers get different information depending on which customer service rep they talk to.
+There are also companies out there preying on student loan borrowers with expensive services.
+These companies don’t fix the problem and, in some cases, make it worse.

-We’ve found that the best way to save money is to either (a) get aggressive and throw everything you can at them, or (b) do what you can to keep your payments low and maximize loan forgiveness whether it’s tax-free or taxable.
+We’ve found that the best way to save money is to either (a) get aggressive and throw everything you can at them, or (b) do what you can to keep your payments low and maximize loan forgiveness programs.

 Here are the top two mistakes we see:

-- Trying to pay back the debt in full over 15-30 years: OTs would end up paying a ton of extra interest on this path and they’d often be better off going for an income-driven plan with taxable loan forgiveness instead.
+- Trying to pay back the debt in full over 15 to 30 years: OTs would end up paying a ton of extra interest on this path.
+And they’d often be better off going for an income-driven loan repayment program instead.

-- Paying more than required when going for PSLF: When an OT is on the PSLF track, any extra money they throw at it goes into the oblivion, never to be heard from again.
+- Paying more than required when going for Public Service Loan Forgiveness (PSLF): When an OT is on the PSLF track, any extra money they throw at it goes into the oblivion, never to be heard from again.
 This usually takes the form of being on the wrong income-driven repayment plan or not doing everything to lower adjusted gross income (AGI) which then lowers their payments.

-In our experience, occupational therapists have 3 solid options that will save the most money.
+In our experience, occupational therapists have three solid options that will save the most money.

 - Work for a non-profit hospital or government employer (like a school) and go for Public Service Loan Forgiveness.

-- Work in a practice or for a private home health or nursing care facility and go for taxable loan forgiveness on an income-driven repayment plan.
+- Work in private practice for a home health or nursing care facility and go for taxable loan forgiveness on an income-driven repayment plan.

-To figure out which one of these 3 options would be best for an OT depends on their specific situation.
+To figure out which one of the three options listed above would be best for an OT depends on their specific situation.

-They have a baby on the way, and Jessica plans to reduce her hours until their baby-to-be reaches Kindergarten.
-She thinks her salary will drop to $70,000 for those 5 years then will bump up to $90,000 with 3% increases in income each year.
+Jessica and her husband have a baby on the way and she plans to reduce her hours until their baby-to-be reaches kindergarten.
+She thinks her salary will drop to $70,000 for those 5 years.
+After that, she expects her income to bump up to $90,000 with 3% increases in income each year.

 Here’s her projected cost on IBR:

 This is an extremely costly plan for Jessica to be on because of all the extra interest she’d pay.
-Even though it’s supposed to be an income-driven plan with taxable loan forgiveness, she’d end up paying back her 6.8% loan in full over the next 20 years or so.
+She wouldn’t end up receiving any forgiveness.
+Instead, she’d end up paying back her 6.8% loan in full over the next 20 years or so.

 PAYE is a clear winner here.
-If we look at total projected out of pocket cost (total payments + taxes owed), Jessica is projected to save $120,000 on PAYE vs staying on IBR.
-Plus she’d be out of debt 4 years sooner.
+If we look at the total projected out-of-pocket cost (total payments + taxes owed), Jessica is projected to save $120,000 on PAYE vs staying on IBR.
+Plus she’d be out of debt four years sooner.

-More tangibly, she’d have lower payments along the way.
-IBR payments are based upon 15% of discretionary income while PAYE is 10%.
+More tangibly, she’d have lower student loan payments along the way.
+IBR payments for borrowers who took out their loans before July 2014 are based upon 15% of discretionary income while PAYE is 10%.
 That means that IBR payments are 50% more per month compared to PAYE.

-Jessica now sees that PAYE is projected to save her $120,000 and she’ll be debt free 4 years earlier vs IBR.
-The problem is that owning a projected $93,057 in 2034 is frightening, but it’s better than she thinks.
+Jessica now sees that PAYE is projected to save her $120,000 and she’ll be debt-free four years earlier vs IBR.
+The problem is that owning a projected $93,057 in 2034 is frightening.
+But it’s better than she thinks.